Fuechs/Fux/docs/CONTRIBUTING.md

 #### LLVM IR

-All names are in snake_case.
+All symbols are in snake_case.

 Predefined or internal functions start with `Fux_`.
 Functions that are part of a module, class or type have the name as an additional prefix  (`...CLASS_create_default`).